Bricktech2000/Notes/notes/autonomic nervous system.md

 # Autonomic Nervous System

-**definition** the _autonomic nervous system_ is a control system that acts largely unconsciously and regulates bodily functions, such as the heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal. this system is the primary mechanism in control of the fight-or-flight response &mdash; Wikipedia
+**definition** the _autonomic nervous system_ is a control system that acts largely unconsciously and regulates bodily functions, such as the heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal. this system is the primary mechanism in control of the fight-or-flight response --- Wikipedia

 used for backlinks